ucsf-wynton/wynton-website-hpc/docs/howto/jupyterhub.md

-## Log in to Wynton JupyterHub (JHUB)
+## Log in to Wynton JupyterHub (JHub)

-As of now JHUB can be accessed either by connecting to VPN or from campus network using [JupyterHub Login](https://jhub.wynton.ucsf.edu/hub/login).
+As of now JHub can be accessed either by connecting to VPN or from campus network using [JupyterHub Login](https://JHub.wynton.ucsf.edu/hub/login).

-JHUB login is confined only to non-PHI Wynton user accounts.
-If you requested us to convert your account to a PHI account or set up your account as a PHI account, then you won't be able to login into JHUB.
+JHub login is confined only to non-PHI Wynton user accounts.
+If you requested us to convert your account to a PHI account or set up your account as a PHI account, then you won't be able to login into JHub.

 Please set up your own environment before getting started.
 The base environment on JupyterHub is installed locally on the server and won't be accessible from the cluster.